 Amos uses this question to remind the people of what they should already know about what causes a disaster.
-This question can be translated as a statement.
-Alternate translation: "If disaster overtakes a city, Yahweh has sent it."
+If your readers would misunderstand this question, you can express it as a statement.
+Alternate translation: "If disaster overtakes a city, Yahweh has sent it." or "If disaster overtakes a city, we know that Yahweh has sent it."
 (See: Rhetorical Question)